Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference

 Early attempts at ARG inference include \pkg{recom} \citep{griffithsAncestralInferenceSamples1996a} and \pkg{Infs} \citep{fearnheadEstimatingRecombinationRates2001a}.
 More recently, the authors of \pkg{SC} also provides a modified version of their algorithm called \emph{SC-sample}, capable of solving this inverse problem by generating sample-consistent graphs.
 A graph is said to be consistent for a sample with respect to a mutation evolution model if it generates the sample under that model.
 In \cite{Wang2014}, they choose to use the popular infinite site model (ISM).
-Other software have been developed with the goal of inferring the ancestry of a sample, such as \pkg{tsinfer} \citep{Kelleher2019} and \pkg{ARGinfer} \citep{Mahmoudi2022}.
-Both assume a sample of sequences of binary markers evolving under the ISM. \pkg{tsinfer} uses a heuristic to partially infer haplotypes of unobserved ancestors.
-Each site of every sequence in the sample is then traced back to an ancestor by maximum likelihood.
-This yields a point estimate of the ancestral recombination graph.
-The goal of \pkg{ARGinfer} is slightly different, as it aims at performing the inference probabilistically.
-It can compute probability intervals for ARG related quantities.
-All these simulators are designed to sample ARGs according to a probabilistic model.
-For that reason, we refer to them as \emph{model-based simulators}.
-An extensive review of ARG samplers is available in \cite{Fournier2025a}.
+Other software have been developed with the goal of inferring the ancestry of a sample. \pkg{ARGinfer} \citep{Mahmoudi2022} assumes a sample of sequences of binary markers evolving under the ISM.
+It aims at performing the inference probabilistically via a MCMC scheme allowing, for instance, computation of probability intervals for ARG-dependant quantities.
+Another noteworthy inference software is \pkg{ARGweaver} \cite{Rasmussen2014}, which implements an ancestry reconstruction algorithm based on the progressive integration of sequences to an existing ARG, an operation the authors call \emph{threading}.
+This approach forms the basis for recent methods such as \pkg{SINGER} \cite{Deng2025}.
+We should also mention \pkg{ARBORES} \cite{Heine2018}, a new take on the \emph{tree scan} methods \cite{Song2005} and \pkg{Espalier}, which implement its own original algorithm.
+These methods are designed to reconstruct ARGs according to a probabilistic model.
+For that reason, we refer to them as being \emph{model-based}.